logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation.md

 ### Create a Feature Group (Pre-requisite)

-In the UI, one must create a Feature Group first before attaching an Expectation Suite.
+In the UI, you must create a Feature Group first before attaching an Expectation Suite.
 You can find out more information about creating a Feature Group [here](create.md).
 You can attach at most one expectation suite to a Feature Group.
 Data validation is an optional step and is not required to write to a Feature Group.

 ### Step 1: Find and Edit Feature Group